 Bio: I received my Ph.D in Plant Pathology from Paris XI-Orsay University in 2004.
-I worked on deciphering, at molecular level, early stages of the interaction between common bean and the fungus causing anthracnose disease (Colletotrichum lindemuthianum).
+I worked on deciphering, at the molecular level, the early stages of the interaction between the common bean and the fungus causing anthracnose disease (Colletotrichum lindemuthianum).
 I then spent 3 years as a post-doctoral fellow at Exeter (UK) in Nick Talbot’s lab investigating cell cycle and autophagy processes in fungal pathogenicity (Magnaporthe oryzae – rice).
 I joined the research unit at Nancy in September 2006 as a lecturer (assistant-professor).
+I became an INRA Research Director in 2019.

 - E-mail: firstname.lastname@example.org